apache/maven-site/content/markdown/maven-di.md

 For the helper classes, we are adding `maven-plugin-testing-harness`.
 The dependencies to `maven-core`, `maven-resolver-api`, `maven-api-impl` and `guice` are only needed for the test runtime.
 `junit-jupiter` is the used test framework, `mockito-*` is the used mock framework and `assertj` is the used annotation lib.
-The last two mention dependencies are optional, but helpful.
+The last two mention dependencies are optional but helpful.

 ```xml